mjocean/PyProcGameHD-SkeletonGame/README.markdown

 The first three lines should return the prompt with no feedback.
 The last should print ``6``.
 This is how you know it worked.
 *TODO: post debugging instructions.*

-2. Install the SkeletonGame/HD VGA SDL2 dependencies.
+2. Install the PyProcGame*HD* SDL2 dependencies.
 	2. Download and install [PySDL2 for your platform] (http://pysdl2.readthedocs.org/en/latest/install.html)
 	1. Install the 32-bit (x86) versions of the SDL2 and the SDL2_TTF libraries --